-If your tried and true marketing tactics feel stale, revamp your strategy with one of these 55 creative marketing ideas for your product or brand.
+If your tried and true marketing tactics feel stale, revamp your strategy with one of these 55 unique and creative marketing ideas for your product or brand.

 Get creative with a clever guerilla marketing campaign or use video to quintuple Facebook engagement in an instant.
 Take your pick of the bunch or use them all.
 Just remember to give us a nod in your Most Creative Marketer Award acceptance speech.